 How do I sign in or sign out my camper?

 All youth programs run by Penn State require the minor be signed out each day by a legal guardian or someone designated by the legal guardian.
-This policy means that each day you will need to sign your camper(s) and out with an official ID.
+This policy means that each day you will need to be on that camper’s list of authorized adults and sign the camper(s) out with an official ID.
 Thank you in advance for helping to make the safety of the campers our number one priority!

 When should campers be picked up in the afternoon?

-Discovery, Explorer, and Investigators: Tuesday–Thursday camps end at 4:00 p.m.
+Tuesday–Thursday camps end at 4:00 p.m.
 Friday camp ends at 5:00 p.m.
-We thank you in advance for being at Shaver’s Creek each day (and especially on Friday) to pick up your campers at the time camp ends.
+We thank you in advance for being at Shaver’s Creek each day to pick up your campers at the time camp ends.
 After the camp day ends, there is still a lot left for the staff to do — and on Friday we are preparing for all the wonderful evening activities!

 What happens if I cannot pick up/drop off my child at the standard times?